cncf/wg-serverless/workflow/spec/spec.md

 Parallel state defines a collection of branches which are to be executed in parallel.
 Each branch consists of a collection of states.
-It can be regarded as a sub-workflow which must have the starts-at property defined and a state which has the end property set to true.
+It can be regarded as a sub-workflow which must have the startsAt property defined and a state which has the end property set to true.

 Let's define a branch now: